marinactonci/SummonerSpy-server/README.md

 Notes:
 - :server represents Riot's server code for a desired region.
 Ex. for EU Nordic & East, server would be eun1, for EU West, 'euw1'.
 Full list of server codes can be found [here](https://developer.riotgames.com/docs/lol#routing-values).
+- :queueType is a code for wanted queue type.
+Can be either 'RANKED_SOLO_5x5' or 'RANKED_FLEX_SR'